 Jesus said, "I have come in order that you may have life - life in all its fullness."

-Our Christian Value for this half term is GENEROSITY.
+Our Christian Value for this half term is PERSEVERANCE.
 Have a look on our Values tab to see how we have been exploring how that looks in our school and how we can live it out in our lives, as Jesus taught us to.